d0ugal/dm/rst/pages/2 work.rst

 :date: 2013-07-28 16:51
 :author: Dougal Matthews

+I currently work as a Python developer specialising in back-end systems and services.

-I currently work for `Artirix`_, a London based company but I work from home in Glasgow.
-We specialise in working with data and search to help meet our customer needs.
-We offer a hosted search platform and more bespoke custom solutions for clients too.
-My work is 100% Python, building backend systems and services.
+From 2012 to 2013 I worked for `Artirix`_ Ltd as a Senior Developer.
+I specialised in working with data and search to help meet our customer needs.
+We offered a hosted search platform and more bespoke custom solutions for clients too.
+My work was 100% Python, building backend systems and services.

 Previously, I worked as consultant and developer since early 2006.
 Largely specialising in Python development.
 I've worked in both small